-3. Tail CVI (CVI{tail})
+3. Tail CVI (CVItail)

-In taking the 5th percentile of the highest RMI PD, the most vulnerable firms in a group are measured.
+In taking the 5th percentile of the highest CRI PD, the most vulnerable firms in a group are measured.

-A group of companies can consist of economies, regions or portfolios.
-For example, the CVIs for Singapore are denoted by CVI{vw} (SGP), CVI{ew} (SGP) and CVI{tail} (SGP).
+CVIs can be constructed for firms in an economy, region or portfolio.
+For example, the CVIs for Singapore are denoted by CVIvw (SGP), CVIew (SGP) and CVItail (SGP).
 At the launch in July 2012, the CVIs for nine economies and one special portfolio were produced.
-In August 2013, RMI increased its CVI coverage with another five countries and in December 2013, another 4 countries were added.
+In August 2013, CRI increased its CVI coverage with another five countries and in December 2013, another 4 countries were added.
 In October 2014, RMI added another six indices to the CVI suite, bringing the total number of covered economies to twenty-four.
 Currently, CVIs are available for the groups of companies listed in Table 1.
 CVIs for other economies, regions and portfolios of special interest are in the pipeline.